-- 4.2.1 It is anticipated that the fieldwork will take 1 day to complete, by a team consisting of a project archaeologist, under the management of Paul Dunn, Project Manager.
-As we do not know when the watching brief will actually take place, we cannot say, at present, which staff member will be undertaking the work.
-However, the fieldwork will be undertaken by an OA North supervisor or assistant supervisor experienced in this type of project, who will be responsible for liaison with the site contractors and the client, and other relevant interested parties with regards to on-site work and procedures. - 4.2.2 All fieldwork undertaken by Oxford Archaeology (North) is overseen by the Operations Manager Alan Lupton MCIfA.
+- 4.2.1 It is anticipated that the fieldwork will take one day to complete, by a team consisting of a Project Officer, directing one Project Archaeologist, under the management of Paul Dunn, Project Manager. - 4.2.2 All fieldwork undertaken by OA North is overseen by the Operations Manager, Alan Lupton MCIfA.